jcb03/Credit-Card-Fraud-detection-micro-service/README.md

-to run the project, use: docker-compose up --build and also add a dataset folder if it's not in the repository
+to run the project, use: docker-compose up --build and also add a data folder if it's not in the repository